For the past few years, I’ve been feeling very disconnected.

 This is where we disconnect.

-We disconnect in the sense of disconnecting from what’s negative, what doesn’t help us (or others).
+We disconnect, not in the sense of disconnecting from the internet.
+We disconnect in the sense of disconnecting from what’s negative and what doesn’t help us or others.
+Meaning,

-- disconnecting from sites that are bullshit
+- Disconnect from websites that are bullshit.

 Basically, disconnecting from being busy.
 I call this conscious disconnection.

 - Connect with the meaningful stuff.